Table of Contents

 For the diagnosis of social phobia to be made, the patient should show excessive fear and anxiety that is induced by certain social interactions, such as meeting unfamiliar people, being observed while eating or drinking, performing in front of others or giving a talk or a speech.
 The fear should stem from the belief that the individual will be judged and evaluated.

 The symptoms should be provoked almost always by the same stimuli.
 The patient should show avoidance behavior of social interaction because of this fear.
-The fear should be out of proportion to rational threat that might be posed by the social situation.
+The fear should be out of proportion to the rational threat that might be posed by the social situation.

 The symptoms should last for six months or longer.
 The impairment in life should affect different aspects, such as occupational, social and academic performance.
 Finally, other disorders such as body dysmorphic disorder, autism disorder, or other medical conditions that might cause the symptoms should be excluded.

 The diagnostic criteria for specific phobias are the same as for social phobia but the main difference is in the stimulus that induces the fear.
 The stimuli in specific phobia can be flying, heights, certain animals, receiving an injection or seeing blood.
-A fear of animals can be specified in the diagnosis.
-A fear of heights is known as acrophobia, whereas a fear of blood and injections can be diagnosed as a fear of needles or invasive medical procedures.
+Fear of animals can be specified in the diagnosis.
+A fear of heights is known as acrophobia, whereas fear of blood and injections can be diagnosed as a fear of needles or invasive medical procedures.
 Most patients with specific phobias have multiple fears.

 Patients with agoraphobia show a marked fear and anxiety of at least two of the following:

 - Using public transportation